CodeWithSwastik/vscode.py/README.md

 - vscode-ext provides a more pythonic way of creating the extension.
 Python also has some powerful modules that Javascript doesn't and you can include these with vscode-ext
 - vscode-ext extensions work perfectly with vsce and you can publish your extensions just like you would publish any other extension.

+---
+**NOTE**

+vscode-ext is being currently rewritten and thus all prs should be directed to the `rewrite` branch rather than the `main` branch.

+---

 ## Example Extension

 ```python